site logo

 }

 The second code sample validates floating point number.
-Function allow both scientific and standard style notation.
+Function allow both scientific and standard style of notation.
 First test, whether string is not empty.
-By that possible conversion errors of JavaScript in older browsers are avoided.
-Run time error in IE JavaScript causes break of validation routine and form is sent off as if it had been valid.
-That would be fundamental fault.
+By that possible JavaScript conversion errors in older browsers are avoided.
+Run time JavaScript error in IE causes break of validation routine and form is sent off as if it had been valid.

-The second line consolidates decimal character so, to was string plain for JavaScript.
-Relevant decimal comma is replaced by decimal dot.
-Original string in textbox stay unchanged and in original figure is also submited on server as part of form string.
-Therefore similar unification of decimal sign we have to perform also on server, this time with reference to national convention of database, so whether is expected decimal point or comma.
+The second line of script unifies decimal separator to decimal point.
+According to continental conventions, comma as decimal separator is required, therefore decimal comma is replaced by decimal point.
+Type casting by JavaScript function parseFloat() expects decimal point in string.
+Original string in textbox stay unchanged and in original format is also submited to server as part of form data.
+Similar unification of decimal separator have to be performed also on server, this time with reference to convention of database.

-Further function proceed in the same way as in previous exhibits only with difference using conversion function parseFloat().
-This function does not require base parameter, conversion proceed always in decimal base.
+Further function proceeds in the same way as in previous example with only difference of using casting function parseFloat().
+This function does not require base parameter, casting proceeds always in decimal base.

 // ---------- any number validation -------------